sansomlab/cellhub/docsrc/WorkflowOverview.rst

 Workflow Diagram
 ================

-The diagram is now a little out of date with respect to configuration of the pipeline inputs but provides a useful depication of the overall workflow.
+The diagram is now a little out of date with respect to configuration of the pipeline inputs but provides a useful depiction of the overall workflow.

 .. image:: images/cellhub-devel-schema.png